klausbreyer/twitch_streaming_pi/README.md

 # twitch_stream
-Stream to Twitch via a systemd service and Bash shell script
+Stream to Twitch via a systemd service and Bash shell script.

 I am assuming some familiarity with the Raspberry Pi, Debian Linux, and the using the Bash shell.